huntdatacenter/docs/docs/do-science/introduction.md

 category: Do science
 sidebarDepth: 1
 permalink: /do-science/introduction
-description: Introduction to HUNT Cloud's do science documention.
+description: Introduction to HUNT Cloud's do science documentation.
 ---

 **Handling of large data values requires trustworthy and predictable structures.**